Weak and semi normalization in real algebraic geometry: Preliminaries on real algebraic varieties

+Let us show the converse inclusion.
+An element in $A$ gives rise to $t$ rational functions defined on $X_1,\ldots,X_t$ respectively, so it coincides with a unique rational function on $X$.
+Moreover, this rational function admits a continuous extension to $\Cent X$ by definition of $A$ and since $\Cent X=\bigcup_{i=1}^t\Cent X_i$. \end{proof}

-Another stringy phenomenon is illustrated by Koll\'ar example \cite{KN}.
+Another stringy phenomenon appearing only on singular sets is illustrated by Koll\'ar example \cite{KN}.
 Consider the surface $S=\Z(y^3-(1+z^2)x^3)$ in $\R^3$.
 The continuous function defined by $(x,y,z)\mapsto ~^3 \sqrt{1+z^2}$ is regular on $S$ minus the $z$-axis, however its restriction to the $z$-axis is no longer rational.
-This pathology leads to the notion of hereditarily rational function in the sense of \cite[Def.
+The continuous rational functions do not having this pathological behavior have been called hereditarily rational functions.
+Originally defined on the whole (central) algebraic set, one may even define hereditarily rational functions over semi-algebraic subsets as in \cite[Def.
 1.4]{KuKu2}.
+For our purposes, we will mainly consider hereditarily rational functions over central loci, in the sense of the following definition.
+Note that one has to be precocious in such a definition because the central locus is just a semialgebraic set in general.

+For a subset $A$ of an algebraic set, we denote by $\overline{A}^Z$ the closure of $A$ with respect to the Zariski topology.
+We introduce a notion of centrality relative to a given algebraic set.

+\begin{defn} Let $X$ be a real algebraic set and $V$ be an irreducible algebraic subset of $X$.
+We say that $V$ is central in $X$ if the Zariski closure of $V\cap \Cent X$ is equal to $V$. \end{defn}

+The relative centrality of $V$ in $X$ assures than $V$ intersects sufficiently the central locus of $X$.
+This is the case for example for the stick of the Whitney umbrella (i.e. the $z$-axis in the surface of $\R^3$ defined by $x^2=y^2z$) while it is not the case for the stick of the Cartan umbrella (i.e. the $z$-axis in the surface of $\R^3$ defined by $x^3=(x^2+y^2)z$).
+Beware that a plane cubic with an isolated point is central in the plane, even if it is not central by itself.